-\textbf{\emph{Conclusions.}}\emph{ }In this paper we introduced and studied the task of PPT quantum state merging (PQSM), where two parties -- Bob and Charlie -- aim to merge their shares of a tripartite mixed state by using PPT entanglement and classical communication, while preserving the coherence with Alice.
+In this paper we introduced and studied the task of PPT quantum state merging (PQSM), where two parties -- Bob and Charlie -- aim to merge their shares of a tripartite mixed state by using PPT entanglement and classical communication, while preserving correlations with Alice.

 We considered the fidelity of this process, both in the single-copy and the asymptotic scenario, and showed that fully separable states can be perfectly merged asymptotically if and only if they can be perfectly merged on the single-copy level.
 We used this result to present a family of fully separable states which do not admit perfect asymptotic PQSM.
 We also identified very general conditions for a state to have vanishing fidelity of PQSM in the asymptotic limit.
 We showed that these conditions apply to a significant amount of quantum states having nonzero measure in the set of all states, thus proving that a large number of quantum states cannot be merged asymptotically with any nonzero precision.
-It remains an open question if PQSM exhibits the strong converse property, but we hope that our results can be helpful to prove this statement in the future.
-For pure states we showed that the conditional entropy admits the same interpretation as in standard quantum state merging: it quantifies the minimal amount of quantum communication needed for perfectly merge the pure state in the asymptotic limit corresponds to the conditional entropy also in this extended setup.
+With respect to standard quantum state merging, our results imply that using additional PPT states does not change the entanglement cost of the process: the minimal singlet rate needed for perfectly merging a pure state in the asymptotic limit corresponds to the conditional entropy also in this extended setup.

-We close the discussion by mentioning that the protocol considered here cannot be extended to the scenario where Bob and Charlie have access to arbitrary bound entangled states.
-In particular, if there exist NPT bound entangled states, the results presented in \cite{Vollbrecht2002} immediately imply that Bob and Charlie also have access to an unlimited amount of singlets, and thus all states can be perfectly merged.
-On the other hand, if NPT bound entangled states do not exist, the scenario described here already represents the most general situation.\\
+We further note that the protocol considered here cannot be extended to the scenario where Bob and Charlie have access to arbitrary bound entangled states.
+In particular, if there exist NPT bound entangled states, the results presented in \citep{Vollbrecht2002} immediately imply that Bob and Charlie also have access to an unlimited amount of singlets, and thus all states can be perfectly merged.
+On the other hand, if NPT bound entangled states do not exist, the scenario described here already represents the most general situation.

-\textbf{\emph{Acknowledgements}}\textbf{.} I acknowledge discussion with Andreas Winter.
-This work was supported by the Alexander von Humboldt-Foundation, John Templeton Foundation, EU IP SIQS, EU Grant QUIC, ERC AdG OSYRIS, and the Spanish Ministry projects FOQUS and DIQIP CHIST-ERA.